| |

 be entitled, once completed – "Ezili Dantò:

-Claiming Africa before Islam and Christianity."
+Claiming Afrika before Islam and Christianity."

 I got this idea as I worked on pieces to answer M’beki’s